 Step 5 – Pass the New Hampshire Medical Assistant Certification Exam

-The official medical assistant certification tests used in New Hampshire are the five major national examinations.
-If you want to see what to expect on the certification test, what is on the it and what the section breakdowns are, click here.
+Certification tests used in New Hampshire for medical assisting are the commonly used national examinations.
+If you want to see what to expect on the certification test offered in NH, what is on the exam and what the section breakdowns are going to be, click on the link here.
 We detail the preparation and what to expect on the examination at the link above.

-Medical assistant salary and jobs in New Hampshire
+Medical Assistant Job Outlook and Pay in New Hampshire

 |Lawrence-Methuen-Salem, MA-NH NECTA Division||Hourly||$13.49||$17.61||$23.55|

 |Haverhill-North Andover-Amesbury, MA-NH NECTA Division||Hourly||$13.07||$17.36||$23.47|